-I am seeking art submissions from refugees and asylum seekers living in the UK who are older than 18 years of age and have been living in the UK for 5 years or fewer.
+I am seeking art submissions from refugees and asylum seekers living in the UK who are older than 18 years of age.
 Submit your artwork for the exhibition now by e-mailing R.Salzano@napier.ac.uk.
 Follow the prompt below and set your artistic side free!
 Take a look at the "Project Updates" page to view some examples of art, photographs and other types of art, that might be submitted.

 Take a photo or create a piece of art that represents why you use the public library.